 - increase the rate at which participants enter post-secondary education and long-term vocational training and

 - increase participant stability through attainment of housing, physical or behavioral health services.

 The goal is to facilitate successful re-entry and decrease the recidivism rate of medium to high-risk participants.

-The grant award will target El Paso county and the surrounding area.
+The grant award will target Pueblo county and the surrounding area.